Chandler Butte + McBee Hill by Rattlesnake Hills / 錢德勒孤峯

 Dog-Friendly: yes

-Day three of our Thanksgiving week hikes.
-We gave up plan A near Yakima before driving farther east in the desert.
-Then we scratched plan B by Rattlesnake Hills and continued to Chandler Butte and McBee Hill.
+It was day three of our Thanksgiving week hikes.
+We forewent plan A near Yakima due to trail restrictions before driving farther east in the desert.
+Soon, we scratched plan B by Rattlesnake Hills and continued to Chandler Butte and McBee Hill.

 See more trip photos here.